SCR Calculator User Manual

 - Metrics such as volatility, return, duration, and other user-defined numeric columns are automatically calculated and available for review or setting constraints.

-On the right, a list of efficient frontiers includes an "Export Data of Selected EF"
+On the right, a list of efficient frontiers includes an "Export Data of Selected EF" button, which exports a detailed spreadsheet with multiple tabs:

 This spreadsheet serves as a complete definition of the efficient frontier and can be reused as an input sheet to regenerate it.

-button to reapply saved constraints if needed.
+Use the "Optional: Import Constraints" button to reapply saved constraints if needed.